What is foster care?

-After you submit a Foster Care Application, we will be in touch with details about our next foster induction session.
-These sessions are fun, informative and only last for 90 minutes.
-You must attend this session to become a foster carer.
-You will be able to start fostering once you have attended this session and we have been able to match you with a suitable pet.
+After you submit a Foster Care Application, we will be in touch to get you set up with an online induction.
+You will be able to start fostering once you have completed this induction and we have been able to match you with a suitable pet.

 Can I choose which pet to foster?

 Our foster care team will match you with a pet who suits your lifestyle and experience, and make sure you feel comfortable and confident looking after them.
 You can indicate whether you would like to foster dogs or cats, but will not be able to choose the pet’s breed or age.